Civale goes 7, Guardians hit 2 HRs to beat Mariners 2-0

 It was the third career start for Civale in Seattle, and his first win.
 In his previous two he was 0-2 with a 6.23 ERA and had given up four homers.

+Civale thought his pitches were working well, but he also credited the Guardians’ defensive play.

+“It’s unbelievable when your whole team is involved,” Civale said.
+“It’s what happens when you’re working fast, in the zone and on the same page as your catcher.
+Everyone’s into the game.”

 On a chilly night, pitching dominated.
-Mariners starter Logan Gilbert nearly matched Civale, striking out seven in six innings and allowing four hits.
+Gilbert nearly matched Civale, striking out seven in six innings and allowing four hits.

 Gilbert’s only costly mistake came in the fourth, when Naylor hit Cleveland’s first homer of the season.